 - They refuse to carry out an EHC needs assessment

 - They refuse to issue your child with an EHC Plan following an EHC Needs Assessment

-- You disagree with the description in the EHCP (this maybe your child’s special educational needs (SEN) and/or he provision they require)
+- You disagree with the description in the EHCP (this may be your child’s special educational needs (SEN) and/or the provision they require)

 - You disagree with the school named on the EHCP